kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 To measure the distance of stochastic processes, it is not sufficient to only consider the distance between thier laws.
 It is also important to consider the information accumulated over time i.e., what the filtrations has to tell us over time.
 The Wasserstein distance do not correctly separate stochastic processes having different filtrations.
 It ignores filtrations and hence does not distinguish stochastic processes.

 Multistage distance was introduced by [Georg Ch.
 Pflug (2009)](https://doi.org/10.1137/080718401).
 It turns out that this distance is very important to measure the distence between multistage stochastic processes as it incorporates filtrations introduced by the processes.
 We use this distance in our algorithm to measure the quality of approximation of the scenario tree.
 Generally, a scenario tree with a minimal distance to the stochastic process is consider to have a better quality approximation.

+The distance between the above scenario tree and the original process is `0.0894`.
+This shows that the scenario tree above approximates the stochastic process well.
+This tree can therefore be used for decision making under uncertainty.

 ## Description of a scenario tree